a740g/QB64-PE-Museum/README.md

 # What are these?

-These are [BASIC](https://en.wikipedia.org/wiki/BASIC) ([GWBASIC](https://winworldpc.com/product/gw-basic/3x), [QBasic](https://winworldpc.com/product/qbasic/1x), [QuickBASIC](https://winworldpc.com/product/quickbasic/45), [Microsoft BASIC PDS](https://winworldpc.com/product/microsoft-basic/pds-71), [Microsoft Visual Basic 1.0 for DOS](https://winworldpc.com/product/microsoft-visual-bas/10-for-dos)) programs tested and fixed for [QB64](https://github.com/QB64-Phoenix-Edition/QB64pe).
+These are [BASIC](https://en.wikipedia.org/wiki/BASIC) ([GWBASIC](https://winworldpc.com/product/gw-basic/3x), [QBasic](https://winworldpc.com/product/qbasic/1x), [QuickBASIC](https://winworldpc.com/product/quickbasic/45), [Microsoft BASIC PDS](https://winworldpc.com/product/microsoft-basic/pds-71), [Microsoft Visual Basic 1.0 for DOS](https://winworldpc.com/product/microsoft-visual-bas/10-for-dos)) programs tested and fixed for [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe).

-1. Some of the "unknown" are placeholders and I will update with the correct information once I find them
+1. Some of the `unknowns` are placeholders and I will update with the correct information once I find them
-2. Some of these are mildly or significantly modified to work with QB64 v2+ and may no longer work with anything else
+2. Some of these are mildly or significantly modified to work with QB64-PE and may no longer work with anything else
-3. Some of these are unmodified as they were written for QB64 and are here just as part of the collection
+3. Some of these are unmodified as they were written for QB64-PE and are here just as part of the collection
 4. If you want the original versions, then folllow the links below or search on the internet
-5. I will keep updating this repo with new stuff that I can find and fix to work with QB64
+5. I will keep updating this repo with new stuff that I can find and fix to work with QB64-PE
+6. Help me by contibuting, fixing or just filling the `unknowns`.
+Pull requests welcome!

 | Name | Description |
 |------|-------------|